Schanze117/VehicleBuilder/README.md

   ~

   ## Usage

+  In order to run the application in the command line type in the following commands.
+  ~
+  npm run build
+  ~
+  npm start
+  ~

   This program is intended to catalogue different vehicles, save their details, and place them into sample scenarios to see results.